tanhakabir/WW84-Python-Lessons/site/secret_message/quiz.md

 ## Where will this journey take you?

 The Python can simulate certain parts of the future under the right circumstances.
-Follow these instructions and see if you can discover the hidden location and meeting time, knowing the truth behind the cryptic note.
+Follow these instructions and see if you can discover the hidden location and meeting time, knowing the truth behind the cryptic message.

 Copy the following below your decryption code:
 ```python